 For every mailing list there are likely specific segments that are more likely to respond than others.
 Because you can select many of these attributes from a mailing list, you can discover which ones perform better and target those specific segments more precisely.
 By eliminating segments that don’t perform as well, you can reduce your overall costs and decrease your cost per response.

 Addition By Subtraction

 Certainly, you want to mail to the right people — whether to make a sale, offer a discount, generate leads for further follow up, or meet another marketing objective — but it’s equally important to avoid mailing to the wrong audience.
 That could be a disaster.
 For example:

 - A plumbing company may have a great reputation for excellent service at a reasonable cost, but if they mail to renters, they’re reaching the wrong people.

-- An investment or financial advisor seeking leads won’t find much success in non-affluent areas.
+- Investment or financial advisor-seeking leads won’t find much success in non-affluent areas.

 Business Mailing Lists

-And for business-to-business marketing, you don’t only need to reach the right business, but the right role within that business at the right level of decision-making authority.
-This makes the selection of business mailing list that much more important.
+And for business-to-business marketing, you don’t only need to reach the right business but the right role within that business at the right level of decision-making authority.
+This makes the selection of a business mailing list that much more important.

 Even if a company desperately needs a new accounting system, a direct mail package needs to get the Chief Financial Officer (maybe even the CEO) — not to the marketing or human resources department.
 Your business mailing list needs to be targeted enough to get your message to the right people.